Price

 Try Beat the Spin Free

 Track bonuses across 3 sites for free.
-Upgrade to Pro for $6/month to unlock all 45+ sites and auto-claiming.
+Upgrade to Pro for $8/month to unlock all 70 supported sites, guided claiming, and full analytics.
+Hands-off claiming is available on the Unlimited plan ($15/month), which ships as a separate manual install.

 Download the Extension